nr91/Machine-Learning-and-Medicine/entity_embeds_derm.md

 We will generate entity embeddings for the features in the Dermatology Data Set in the UCI Machine Learning Repo.
 This dataset consists of 366 cases of erythemato-squamous diseases, which often share several similarities particularly on histopathology.
 There are 6 disease categories: psoriasis, seborrheic dermatitis, lichen planus, pityriasis rosea, chronic dermatitis, and pityriasis rubra pilaris.
 The dataset looks at 34 features - 11 clinical features (i.e. age, presence of itching, location on body) and 22 histopathological features of tissue biopsy samples seen on microscopy.
 For more information on the dataset, check out <https://archive.ics.uci.edu/ml/datasets/dermatology>.

-We will be using R and PyTorch (via the Reticulate R package: <https://rstudio.github.io/reticulate/>) for this project.
+We will be using R and PyTorch (via the [Reticulate R package](https://rstudio.github.io/reticulate/) for this project.

 ### Import useful libraries/packages